PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/244-pcsx2-1-0-released.md

 -   Added support for more controllers
 -   Added support for pressure-sensitive buttons

-\
 **GSdx:**

 -   GSdx ported for Linux!
 Based on OpenGL 3.3 with some 4.x hardware independent extensions.
 Requires OpenGL 4.2 drivers and is still in experimental stages.
-Don\'t expect the hardware renderer to run properly, but the Software renderer should be fine.
+Don't expect the hardware renderer to run properly, but the Software renderer should be fine.

 ```{=html}